 I feel like my placement has better prepared me for my final year, as it has taught me what hard work really is!
 I’ve definitely learned more about how to learn, which is an extremely important skill.
 With working at the University itself too, I’ve developed a much better bond with a lot of the members of staff in the Acoustics department and have come to appreciate all the work that goes on behind the scenes.
 It’s also really helped boost my CV because of the type of work I was doing and with all the opportunities to do extra odd jobs – I’m definitely much better prepared for my final year and whatever happens beyond that!

-Have you been involved with any other opportunities to aid your practise at Salford?
+Have you been involved with any other opportunities to aid your practice at Salford?

 There has been loads of extra opportunities while on my placement – I helped organise the Salford Acoustics 60th Celebrations in November last year, I live-streamed and recorded research seminars for the Salford Acoustics YouTube channel, put on Acoustics Society jam sessions, took part in an Institute of Physics Young Lecturer’s competition, went to an Institute of Acoustics conference, volunteered to help at careers fairs and the Workshop in Intelligent Music Production conference, written a few articles for the Institute of Acoustics Bulletin… the list goes on!
 I wouldn’t have had any of these opportunities if it weren’t for my placement..